Baked Salmon with Bok Choy and Roasted Pepper Salsa (Atkins Diet Phase 1) | dietplan-101.com

-Salmon is rich in essential nutrients such as protein, omega-3 fatty acids, vitamins and minerals.
+Salmon is rich in essential nutrients such as protein, omega-3 fatty acids, vitamins, and minerals.
 Baking salmon is among the healthy ways to prepare it.
-Pair it up with green leafy vegetables such as bok choy will make it a great lunch or dinner.
+Pairing it up with green leafy vegetables such as bok choy will make it a great lunch or dinner.

-Bok Choy is a type of Chinese cabbage and staple in Asian cooking.
-It is packed with vitamins A and C, 1 cup contains about 3500 IU vitamins A and 50 mg of vitamin C. Taking 1 cup of cooked Bok Choy provides 100% Recommended Dietary Allowance (RDA) of vitamins A and more than 50% RDA of vitamins C. Chinese cabbage was ranked 2nd for nutrient density by US CDC powerhouse fruits and vegetables study. (http://www.cdc.gov/pcd/issues/2014/13_0390.htm)
+Bok Choy is a type of Chinese cabbage and a staple in Asian cooking.
+It is packed with vitamins A and C, 1 cup contains about 3500 IU of vitamins A and 50 mg of vitamin C. Taking 1 cup of cooked Bok Choy provides 100% Recommended Dietary Allowance (RDA) of vitamins A and more than 50% RDA of vitamins C. Chinese cabbage was ranked 2nd for nutrient density by the US CDC powerhouse fruits and vegetable study.

 Yields: 1 serving (Each serving: 3.9 g Net Carbs)